-The Hollywood Forever Memorial Park certainly lives up to its name.
+The Hollywood Forever Cemetery certainly lives up to its name.

 Looking north through its front gates, you can see the Hollywood Sign up atop the Hollywood Hills.
 Looking south, you can see the historic back lot of the famous Paramount Studios.
 And interred throughout the cemetery grounds are some of the most famous stars in the history of Old Hollywood, including Rudoph Valentino, Mickey Rooney, Douglas Fairbanks, Nelson Eddy, Peter Lorre, Janet Gaynor, Tyrone Power and Clifton Webb.